expo-gh/expo-gh-ui-kit/README.md

 # **React Native UI Kit**
 🌟 *Customizable React Native components to speed up your development workflow.*

-This subfolder is part of the **expo-ghana-ui-kit** repository and contains reusable, well-documented components designed for React Native projects.
+This subfolder is part of the **expo-gh-ui-kit** repository and contains reusable, well-documented components designed for React Native projects.

 ---